Dome of Soltaniyeh: Architecture and interior design

 The Dome of Solteniyeh was one of the largest religious endowments of the 14th century, and was utilized for multiple functions, such as Quran reading, praying, teaching, housing, and medical purposes.
-The main building is approximately 125 feet across and is crowned by a dome with an average diameter of 80 feet.
-The tomb is highly visible, due to its unique incorporation of eight minarets enclosing the dome above the gallery.
-More specifically, Oljeitu’s complex consists of four iwans connected by arcades with muqarnas surrounding the perimeter of a courtyard.
-The tomb itself stands behind the southern iwan.
-Furthermore, the iwans were all plastered and painted, and the courtyard was paved with white marble.

 The construction of the double-shelled dome employed an interlocking arched herringbone network.
 The Dome of Soltaniyeh was one of the first to use this pattern in Iran, and is unique in choosing brick for its material as previous similar architectural structures often utilized wood.

 As for the interior of the tomb, it is decorated in tile and plaster.
 The insides of the iwans’ walls possess white inscriptions that stand out against the blue background.
 The underside of the iwans are stuccoed with bands of ornament, that were later painted.
 A significant inscription--outlined with ogival forms sculpted over cloth--circles the entire dome.
 The galleries have low, wooden or marble railings.
 The windows are fitted with bronze screens, along with bronze knobs and balls set with gold and silver.
-Some elements from these window grilles were inscribed with their patron’s name or with detailed scenes, such as depictions of a horseman or of falconry.

 Following Islamic convention, Oljeitu’s tomb was placed in a garden, known in the Quran as a rawda.
 This word was also added to the railing of the Prophet Muhammad’s tomb in Medina.
 Because of this, rawda became the label for funerary structures in Iran.
 Thus, Oljeitu’s tomb was referred to as a rawda.
 Additionally, Oljeitu ensured that water could be successfully stored and utilized in the complex, through the use of qanats and wells.
 A qanat is a downward sloping channel intended to transport water.
 Due to this, the flora and fauna surrounding the tomb were able to survive for a long time; specifically, “the gardens around the tomb complex were still being maintained in the seventeenth century.”

 A 16th c. illustration made by Matrakçı Nasuh reveals that the face of the complex was split into two stories and was “flanked by minarets and surmounted by five domes.”
 According to a later drawing of the tomb by Flandin and Coste, one can see possible evidence of a cap wall projecting from the northeast corner.
-The presence of a cap wall guarantees that there were arcades attached to the tomb.
-Additionally, once the site was excavated, potential proof of a limestone court encompassing the east, north, and west of the tomb was found.